scardines0703/scardines0703/README.md

 - 👋 Hi, I’m @scardines0703
-- 👀 I’m interested in continuiing my education with cloud computing
+- 👀 I’m interested in extending my education with cloud computing
 - 🌱 I’m currently learning Azure and AWS
 - 💞️ I’m looking to land a position that I can add to the company's growth while I continue to grow as well.
 - 📫 How to reach me scardines0703@gmail.com